hachyEgg/hachy-web/README.md

 # Hachy-web
 This is the web-client that allows user of Hachy to view the cataloge of eggs being scanned by the Egg.
-By Azure Async, the webservice gets newly scanned egg as it is being created:
+By Azure Sync Service, the webservice gets newly scanned egg as it is being created:

 ## Screen shot